Why ChatGPT Is Both Exciting and Unsettling for Students, Faculty

-The 47 undergraduates in Wesley Wildman’s Data, Society and Ethics (CDS DS 380) class—the first ever—spent the last few weeks writing a blueprint for academic use of ChatGPT and similar artificial intelligence models, called the Generative AI Assistance (GAIA) Policy.
-They intend to follow it and hope it will be a starting point as the University moves to deal with ChatGPT in the classroom.
+Forty-seven CDS undergraduates in Wesley Wildman’s Data, Society and Ethics (CDS DS 380) class—the first ever—spent the last few weeks writing a blueprint for academic use of ChatGPT and similar artificial intelligence models, called the Generative AI Assistance (GAIA) Policy.
+They intend to follow it in the classroom and hope it will be a starting point as the University moves to deal with ChatGPT in the classroom.